All Products

 ParameterDescription

-table_nameThe name (optionally schema-qualified) of the table to be created.
+table_nameThe name of the table to be created, optionally schema-qualified.

-table_definitionThe column names, data types, and constraint information as described in the PostgreSQL core documentation for the CREATE TABLE statement.
+table_definitionColumn names, data types, and constraint information, as described in the PostgreSQL core documentation for CREATE TABLE.

-partition_nameThe name of the partition to be created.
-Partition names must be unique among all partitions and subpartitions, and must follow the naming conventions for object identifiers.
+partition_nameThe name of the partition.
+Must be unique across all partitions and subpartitions, and must follow naming conventions for object identifiers.

-subpartition_nameThe name of the subpartition to be created.
-Subpartition names must be unique among all partitions and subpartitions, and must follow the naming conventions for object identifiers.
+subpartition_nameThe name of the subpartition.
+Must be unique across all partitions and subpartitions, and must follow naming conventions for object identifiers.

-columnThe name of the column on which the partitioning rules are based.
-Each row will be stored in a partition that corresponds to the value of the specified column.
+columnThe column on which partitioning rules are based.
+Each row is stored in the partition that matches the column's value.

-tablespace_nameThe name of the tablespace in which the partition or subpartition resides.
+tablespace_nameThe tablespace in which the partition or subpartition resides.

 CREATE TABLE sales